 [R] DARK

 This amazing jungle retreat near the fishing village of Yelapa in tropical Mexico was designed by Heinz Legler.
-The project started as a personal hideaway, but it ended up as a hotel.
+The project started as a personal hideaway, but it ended up as a hotel.“Well Read” is a series of staged portraits of fictional characters, be it from a novel, a poem or a children’s story.

 Julieta Sans explores the performative potential and very peculiar gestures that people adopt (or not) when they are told that they have complete freedom to pose in any way they want without facing the camera and the photographer.